 Print and Digital Resources • Publications • Librarian Resources • Educator Resources • Student Resources • Retailer Resources • Writer and Artist Resources • Event Resources • Banned Books and Plays • Reporting Censorship

 Copyright notice: Unless otherwise indicated, the resources offered here are copyright and/or property of their respective creators.
 Resources can be used to support and promote Banned Books Week events, but none of the following resources can be sold or used for fundraising purposes.
-Copyright should be attributed for anything other than personal use.
+Copyright should be attributed to the respective creator.
 For inquiries or clarification, please contact email@example.com

 ALA’s Banned Books Downloads